Achyut132002/AWS-resource-tracker/readme.md

 ## Description

 The **AWS Resource Tracker** is a shell script that helps you manage and track your AWS resources efficiently.
-It generates a report of all your AWS resources, including S3 buckets and EC2 instances, and uploads this report to an S3 bucket.
+It is automatically generate a report of all your AWS resources using a crob job scheduling, including S3 buckets and EC2 instances, and uploads this report to an S3 bucket.
 Additionally, it triggers an AWS Lambda function to send a notification with a signed URL to access the report via email.

 ## Features